LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 remaining TODOs:

 * replace adds by horizontal adds
-* bench: I get on average ~0.08 seconds on my machine while the C# benchmarkGame has 0.82
+* bench: I get on average ~0.08 seconds on my machine while an equivalent C# version run in ~0.03 seconds
 * optimize